visit/galaxy-docs/_includes/availability.md

 Once you have a bookable alternative you can add it to the basket by calling *PUT api/basket/add/cabin/\{basketId\}/\{searchId\}/\{bookKey\}*

+### Suggested implementation
+Do a scan and sort over `Score` `Descending`.
+Navigate using the *Get* to find a result on a page that you would like more detailed information on.
+Keep the search id and go to a page which presents that item in a good way.
+Create an arrival calendar by calling *getarrivaldates*.
+Upon selecting an arrival date, populate the departure dates.
+When selecting a departure date, call *bookablealternatives* and get the details and present them with a book button next to them.
+Default all calender items with the example dates from the scan.
+If you would like to show the next period, you will need to call scan once again and get the new `ResultId`.

 ### Scan
 Use this method first to get a `ResultId` to be able to proceed with all other